thoth-station/jupyterlab-requirements/README.md

 ## Install and create kernel for the notebook dependencies

-This commands can be used to prepare environment for the notebook to run, just pointing to the notebook.
+This commands is used to prepare environment for the notebook to run, just pointing to the notebook.

 ```bash
 horus set-kernel [YOUR_NOTEBOOK].ipynb